runemalm/AF.AgentFramework/README.md

 The new **Tools subsystem** is now integrated end-to-end — agents can discover and invoke local tools through the framework’s tool pipeline.

-The framework now includes a pluggable metrics provider system, enabling consistent real-time observability of agents and tools.
+The framework now includes a **pluggable metrics provider system**, enabling consistent real-time observability of agents and tools.
 It’s designed to be extensible — future integrations may bridge these metrics into the .NET diagnostics ecosystem (e.g., System.Diagnostics.Metrics, OpenTelemetry, or other observability backends).

+The framework has also gained a **feature-based extensibility system** — a foundational mechanism that allows new capabilities (like MAS, Observability, and MCP protocol support) to attach cleanly to the agent context without changing the core runtime.
+This ensures the architecture can evolve while staying small, composable, and theory-aligned.

 ## Live Dashboard